SUBstylee/javascriptProjects/README.md

 - [Project 20: Paint Clone](./0020paintClone/index.html)

   Paint clone that uses HTML Canvas, and leverages the JSColor library.
 Can save art to and clear it from local storage.
+A user can also download a JPEG of their drawing.

   ### More projects will be added soon